RocketMan/zookeeper/docs/Reviews.md

 endpoint by using the filter `reviews.airname.id`.

 **TIP:** It is often useful to access the name and artist of the album associated with a review.
-Zookeeper denormalizes this information and makes it availble as metadata in the review's album relationship.
+Zookeeper Online denormalizes this information and makes it availble as metadata in the review's album relationship.
 In this way, it is not necessary to request separately the album just to obtain the artist and album name.